 - R.O.T.O.R. uses this predictably enough to send the titular robot on a killing spree.
 It's justified, however, in that R.O.T.O.R. didn't get the years of testing that it was supposed to have and was only deployed due to Executive Meddling.

-- Eve of Destruction: Justified Trope.
+- Eve of Destruction: Justified.
 EVE, a nuclear-armed combat gynoid, is damaged during a bank robbery gone wrong and goes on a rampage.
-She's not designed to be evil.
+She's not designed to be evil, and is even something of a Woobie, Destroyer of Worlds.